SamyClem/blog/index.md

 layout: home
 ---
-## Welcome to my little blog.
+Welcome to my little blog.

+## This is a title

-For more information about me, checkout http://samyclementz.fr
+This is my blog.
+For more information about me, checkout [my website](http://samyclementz.fr).